Are you among those who haven't yet watched the TV series, Emily in Paris on Netflix? If not you should!

 I have watched it personally and liked it despite all the criticisms it received.

-For those who like romance and comedy series, they will find Emily in Paris very pleasant to watch.
+For those who like romance and comedy series, they will find Emily in Paris very interesting to watch.
 It takes less than half a day to finish the full season 1, so I would strongly recommend it to any French lover.

 Keep on reading if you want to know why you should watch Emily in Paris on Netflix and most importantly what you can learn from it to improve your knowledge of French culture.

-Watch out !
+Watch out!
 The 1st floor in France is in fact the 2nd floor in the US

-In France the first floor or the ground floor is called le Rez-de-chaussée.
+In France, the first floor or the ground floor is called le Rez-de-chaussée.
 It's kind of like if that floor doesn't count.
 The first floor in France is in fact the second floor in the US.